 In October 2017, the IASB published narrow-scope amendments to IAS 28.
 The objective of the amendments is to clarify that companies account for long-term interests in an associate or joint venture - to which the equity method is not applied - using IFRS 9.
-The company will examine the impact of the above to its financial statements, though it is not expected to have any.
+The company will examine the impact of the above on its Financial Statements, though it is not expected to have any.
 The above have not been adopted by the European Union.